personal-projects-ojieuqer/distributed-systems-rpc-pub-sub/README.md

 ---

 - **WAVY**: simulates sensors (temperature, accelerometer, gyroscope, hydrophones)
-- **Aggregators**: receive data from WAVIES, store it locally, and synchronize with the central server
+- **Aggregators**: receive data from WAVIES, store it locally, and centralize the data in the central server
 - **Central Server**: collects and centralizes data from all aggregators

 ---